kkaitch/airbnb_price_prediction/README.md

 * Values above Q3+IQR were set to Q3+IQR
 ### 4. Encoding
 * Categorical variables were label-encoded to prepare them for predictive modeling.

+## Key Findings
+The analysis of Airbnb listings in New York City revealed several critical insights into pricing dynamics.
+Location significantly impacts listing prices, with Manhattan and Brooklyn commanding the highest average prices due to their premium appeal and central accessibility.
+Conversely, more affordable options are concentrated in Staten Island and the Bronx, catering to budget-conscious renters.
+This variation in pricing highlights how location remains a key determinant of rental value in the city.

+Room type also plays a substantial role in pricing differences.
+Entire homes/apartments and private rooms dominate the market, reflecting their popularity among renters, while hotel rooms, despite being less common, are the most expensive on average.
+The variation in room types demonstrates how property offerings cater to diverse renter preferences, with larger or more private accommodations attracting higher rates.

+Correlations among numerical features provide additional insights into price determinants.
+Property size, represented by the number of beds, bedrooms, and baths, shows a strong positive relationship with price, indicating that larger properties command significantly higher rates.
+Location-based amenities, such as walk, bike, and transit scores, moderately influence pricing, as higher scores correlate with higher prices.
+These findings emphasize the importance of accessibility and convenience in driving rental values.
+However, some outliers exist, where prices deviate significantly from the expected trends, underscoring the variability in the market.